GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 1. Move steam switch wire 4 to steam switch pole 1.
 2. Unplug and secure steam switch wire 5.
-3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [3.2.5 Component Wiring](#_325-steam-handling), using 26AWG wires.
+3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [3.2.5 Component Wiring](#_325-steam-handling), using 22AWG wires.

 <!-- tab:Gaggia New Classic (auto shut-off) -->
 Prepare a black splitter with below spec:
 1. Black splitter, 18AWG, 5cm, two male spade ends and one female spade end.

 1. Disconnect the two top poles (1 & 4).
 2. Use the splitter to bridge the connections you just removed and plug the female into pole 1.
-3. The connector with two white wires is not on the side of the orange wire (which is at the bottom) then make it so (to match schematics) - i.e move pole 5 connector into pole 2's location (should be two white wires going into the connector).
-4. Leave the single white wire disconnected which was in pole 2's location.
+3. Unplug and secure the connector with the single white wire (possibly on switch pole 2).
+4. Move the connector with two white wires on to switch pole 2.
+5. Move the orange connector on to switch pole 3.
-3. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [3.2.5 Component Wiring](#_325-steam-handling), using 26AWG wires.
+6. Connect steam switch poles 4 and 5 to the Arduino nano as shown in [3.2.5 Component Wiring](#_325-steam-handling), using 22AWG wires.

 Image for reference below: